gabietaylor/JSRefresher/README.md

 # `const` and `let`
 #### Short for constant, is a JavaScript keyword that creates a new variable with a value that cannot change.
 Constant variables, as their name implies, are constant — you cannot assign them a different value. `let` variables can be reassigned.

+# Undefined
+#### _Undefined_ is the fifth and final primitive data type.
+JavaScript assigns the undefined data type to variables that are not assigned a value.